sanskarhere/ImageHarvester/README.md

 ---

-## 🚀 Why I Built This
+## 🚀 Why

 Manual image collection is slow, repetitive, and error-prone.
 Whether you're training a machine learning model, designing a UI, or building a dataset—this tool saves time and sanity by automating the entire process.
 “Search.
 Scrape.
 Save.
 Simplified.”

 ---

-## 🧠 What It Does
+## ✨ Features
 - Developed a simple Streamlit UI  To Search Term 🔍 and Download  Image Folder
 - Selected Selenium only for JavaScript-rendered pages.
 - Implemented both browser automation and HTTP-based scraping.